timothyb0912/blog/_posts/2021-06-30-Coded-Communication.md

-At their extreme, they are hired as experts, they then hear and learn of the situation at hand, and finally, they deliver a prescription/report of recommended actions and leave.
+At their extreme, they are hired as experts, they then hear and learn of the situation at hand, and finally, they deliver a prescription, a report of recommended actions, and then they leave.
 With a counselor you can imagine some back and forth in the relationship.
 This is not necessarily expected with a consultant.
 If desired, the consultant can be hired again for ongoing services.